ali-shihab/simple-AI-car/README.md

-# CarCollisionAI
+# simple-AI-car
-A simple car AI that learns to avoid obstacles after trying different combinations.
+a simple AI car that learns to navigate by trial and error